 Magic lantern projection also demonstrates the aspiration to present not only static, but moving images to an audience.
 Lanternists would use panoramic slides, which when passed in front of the projector’s lens would create the illusion of movement.
 This quickly progressed into animated images which came about with creation of ingenious mechanical slides.
 This included rack-and-pinion slides where glass discs were rotated using a handle (and which were often astrologically themed), lever slides, or single pulley slides which used a rope pulley system.

 Items on display are part of a recent donation of magic lantern projectors and slides from John Tysall.
 Stop by the Archives and Special Collections Department on the 4th floor of the Ryerson Library to see the new exhibit located in the display case by the 4th floor reading room doors.
 The exhibition is designed and curated by Jocelyn Oprzedek and Olivia Wong.

 The plains of the prairies, the forests of the interior, and the seascapes of the Atlantic and the Pacific have served as muses for Canadian artists and writers for centuries.

-In Canada 150: Picturing the Canadian Landscape, photographs and ephemera of the Lorne Shields Historical Photograph Collection at Ryerson University showcase the ways in which the natural landscape has been an essential part of the identity and history of Canada.
+In Canada 150: Picturing the Canadian Landscape, photographs and ephemera of the Lorne Shields Historical Photograph Collection at Toronto Metropolitan University showcase the ways in which the natural landscape has been an essential part of the identity and history of Canada.